c0d3runn3r/flash-board-lib/README.md

 **Element rendering**
 As was stated earlier, Elements are opinionated views.
 Elements express their view by overriding `.render(format)` and returning a render in the format requested.
 Any format that is unsupported should `return super(format)` so the base class can return a default rendering.

-In order that we may use renders intelligently, a caching system is in place that relies on another override: `.summary()`.
-An element summary is a string that uniquely identifies the state of a render.
+Change detection relies on `.summary()`, which you will need to override.
+A summary is a string that uniquely identifies the state of an element's render.
 For example, suppose you are rendering a car with a state for each door position (open or closed).
 You might choose to return a `summary` of `cccc` if the doors were all closed, or `oocc` if the front ones are open.
-The exact schema is up to you; what matters is that two identical summary strings always produce the same render.
+The exact schema is up to you; what matters is that two identical summary strings do not require a visual update.
 If something happens that makes you think your render may have changed (for example, your car asset fires a `door_position_change` event) you will need to call `this.dirty()`.
 This will cause the base Element to check `.summary`; if it has changed, a `change` event will be fired.

+> **Always summarize:** Elements render opinionated summaries!
+It is an antipattern to include fine details that require constant distracting updates.
+For example, a battery voltage should not be rendered as "54.45v" because this value will change constantly, causing distracting and inefficient element updates.
+Instead try "good" and "bad" voltage, or better yet a battery-style voltage bar that shows 5v increments that are colored red and green.
+Even if you don't care about thrashing the server, you should care about minimizing motion on the board in order to maximize communication value.

 Making a custom Element therefore requires four things:
 1. Subclass Element, passing a custom asset class matcher to the base class constructor, e.g. `super({ asset_class_matcher: /car/i })`
 2. Override .render() to produce at least one render type (probably `text` or `svg` at a minimum). **call super()** for unsupported types
 3. Override `get .summary()` to return a consistent code representing render states for caching
 4. Listen to any important events in your asset (you can attach/detach asset event listeners when the Element emits `pair` and `unpair` events) and call `.dirty()` if you think your render might have changed

+**Update events and client considerations**
+Segments provide a `.checksum` which can be used by clients to see if anything has gotten out of sync since their last update.
+Real-time updates work as follows:
+- Segments listen to `Element.change` events and emit their own `Segment.change` event which includes the index of the changed Element
+- Board tracks all these changed element indices; every `n` (default 5) seconds it will emit `Board.change` that includes, for each Segment, an array of changed indices and also the Segment checksum
+- It is expected that the server listen to `Board.change` and emit e.g. Websocket traffic to alert clients to changes
+- Clients should update elements on change events, and they should also cache .summary codes for all Elements and compute their own checksum.
+If things get too far out of sync, the checksums won't match (even after updating all elements) and the client should reload the whole segment.
+This may happen e.g. after a server restart, when array inices are likely to change.

+Elements are identified by array index in notifications.
+A ramification of this is that removed elements will result in `null` values in the array.
+This prevents the entire array rearranging every time an element is added or removed.
+The segment will re-fill nulls with new elements as they are added, so practically speaking the array will grow to a high water mark and then stop growing.
+The alternative would probably involve assigning each element a unique ID.
+I don't want to this.
+I'm not prepared to vigorously defend this design choice right now other than to say that I don't want to build an ordering scheme right now and I want all boards to present in a consistent order.

 ## TO-DO